Search test library by skills or roles

 Covered skills:

-Adaface Data Structures Assessment Test is the most accurate way to shortlist Software Engineers
+Use the Data Structures Assessment Test to shortlist qualified candidates

 The Data Structures Test helps recruiters and hiring managers identify qualified candidates from a pool of resumes, and helps in taking objective hiring decisions.
 It reduces the administrative overhead of interviewing too many candidates and saves time by filtering out unqualified candidates at the first step of the hiring process.